HistoryOver the years Helloween has come to be known as the quintessential power metal band. Things were different in the early days.

 Helloween would capitalize on its renewed popularity and sign to Nuclear Blast Records for The Dark Ride.
 The album was received favourably, but was seemingly the cause for a lot of friction between the band members and the management.
 Weikath, in particular, would swear never to lend his name to such a dark album again.
 The band's relationship with its management group would never fully recover and Helloween would depart from that roster the first chance it would get.
 Before that though, Grapow and Kusch would be fired from the act victims of musical and personal differences and a desire to spread their wings with other projects and styles.
 Drummer Mark Cross of Metalium would soon be drafted.
 He would not last, falling victim to a crippling virus, and the next album would be recorded by Motörhead's Mickey Dee.
 Helloween would also steal Freedom Call guitarist Sascha Gerstner to complete the band.
 Former Running Wild and UDO drummer Stefan Schwarzmann would become Helloween's drummer.
 The band's second album for Nuclear Blast - recorded at Andi Deris' studio in Spain - would be called Rabbit Don't Come Easy.
 A world tour would follow.

 The band and Nuclear Blast parted ways in mid-2004 and the band would switch over to SPV.
 The group's new album Keeper Of The Seven Keys - The Legacy was appropriately issued on October 31st through Steamhammer.
 The band preceded the album with a single called Mrs. God.
 The band was also busy releasing Hellish Videos: The Complete Video Collection on DVD on August 16, 2005, through Sanctuary Visual Entertainment.
 This DVD, compiled and produced by vocalist Andi Deris, features all the promotional videos ever made by the band.
 Helloween cancelled its North American tour of late 2006 due to inadequate guarantees by the promoters.
-The band releases a single, Light The Universe, on November 13th through SPV Records.
+The band released a single, Light The Universe, on November 13th through SPV Records.
 The title cut was a duet, which also featured an appearance by Blackmore's Night singer Candice Night.
 Helloween’s twelfth studio album, Gambling With The Devil, was due in November of 2007 through SPV.
-Helloween and Gamma Ray were touring North America together in October, 2008.
+Helloween and Gamma Ray were touring USA, Europe and more together in 2007 and October, 2008 (USA).
+This was dubbed Hellish Rock.
 Helloween would issue a compilation called Unarmed - Best Of 25th Anniversary in December (Japan) of 2009 and January (elsewhere) 2010 through SPV.
-Helloween’s late ‘80s/early ‘90s singer Michael Kiske joined bassist Dennis Ward and drummer Kosta Zafiriou Pink Cream 69 in a band called Unisonic.
-Guitarist Mandy Meyer, of Asia, Gotthard and Krokus, is also in the line-up.
+Helloween’s late ‘80s/early ‘90s singer Michael Kiske joined bassist Dennis Ward and drummer Kosta Zafiriou of Pink Cream 69 in a band called Unisonic.
+While the incest is interesting, Kiske was not a metal fan and his participation in these groups gave one pause.
+Guitarist Mandy Meyer, of Asia, Gotthard and Krokus, is also in the line-up of Unisonic at this juncture.
 Helloween picked 7 Sinner as the title for its next album, which was belatedly due in December of 2010.
 The album was recorded at singer Andi Deris' Mi Sueno Studios in Tenerife, Spain.
 Helloween and Stratovarius were touring Europe together that autumn.
+In the meantime, both Hansen and Kiske would find themselves in Avantasia.
+Moreover, Hansen would work with Kiske’s Unisonic.
 Helloween picked Straight Out Of Hell as the title for its next album, which was due on January 18th, 2013.
 The album was again produced by Charlie Bauerfeind at Helloween singer Andi Deris' Mi Sueño Studio in Tenerife, Spain.
+Helloween and Gamma Ray conducted the Hellish Rock Tour Part II in 2013.
+Helloween singer Andi Deris had a new project in 2013 called Andi Deris & Bad Bankers.
+The man has recruited three musicians local to him to form a new band around an anti-corporate image.

 HELLOWEEN - Same - NOISE